greiginsydney/captureKNX/docs/README.md

-# knxLogger documentation
+# captureKNX documentation

-If you're new to the knxLogger, there's plenty of documentation to whet your whistle.
+If you're new to the captureKNX, there's plenty of documentation to whet your whistle.

 ## Shopping list